goruck/smart-zoneminder/README.md

 Some of the components interface with ZoneMinder's MySql database and image store and make assumptions about where those are in the filesystem.
 I've tried to pull these dependencies out into configuration files where feasible but if you heavily customize ZoneMinder its likely some path in the component code will need to be modified that's not in a configuration file.

 ### Tensorflow
 This project uses Tensorflow (with GPU support) for local object detection.
 I followed [Installing TensorFlow on Ubuntu ](https://www.tensorflow.org/install/install_linux) as a guide to install it on my local machine and I used a Python Virtual environment.
 After I installed Tensorflow I installed the object detection API using [Step by Step TensorFlow Object Detection API Tutorial](https://medium.com/@WuStangDan/step-by-step-tensorflow-object-detection-api-tutorial-part-1-selecting-a-model-a02b6aabe39e) as a guide.
-I'm currently using the *rfcn_resnet101_coco_2018_01_28* model which can be found in the [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#tensorflow-detection-model-zoo).
+I'm currently using the *rfcn_resnet101_coco* model which can be found in the [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#tensorflow-detection-model-zoo).
+See the Appendix for model benchmarking and selection.

 ### dlib, face_recognition and OpenCV
 [ageitgey's face_recognition API](https://github.com/ageitgey/face_recognition) is used for face recognition.
 I followed the [linux installation guide](https://gist.github.com/ageitgey/629d75c1baac34dfa5ca2a1928a7aeaf) to install the API and dlib with GPU support on my local machine in a Python virtual environment.
 OpenCV is used to preprocess the image for face recognition, I used [OpenCV 3 Tutorials, Resources, and Guides](https://www.pyimagesearch.com/opencv-tutorials-resources-guides/) to install OpenCV 3.4.2 with GPU support on my local machine.
 A high-level overview of how the face recognition works can be found [here](https://medium.com/@ageitgey/machine-learning-is-fun-part-4-modern-face-recognition-with-deep-learning-c3cffc121d78) and [here](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/).